Skip to content

 If trailers are not being linked to a specific show, check the following:

 1. Verify the folder path in Sonarr/Radarr matches what Plex sees.
-The path Sonarr stores for a show must be the same path (or a parent of the path) that Plex uses for the show's files.
+The path Sonarr stores for a show must be the same path (or a parent of the path) that Plex uses for the show's files, after your path mappings are applied on both sides.

-3. Run a manual sync from the Tasks page after making any folder name changes.
+4. Run a manual sync from the Tasks page after making any changes.